darasus/ai-blog/content/why-salmon-should-be-a-weekly-staple.md

   of the daily recommended amount of saturated fat per serving.
 A healthy diet rich in calcium can help you maintain strong bones and lower your risk of osteoporosis and fractures.
+intro: Did you grow up believing that eating fish at least once a week is good for you?
+If so, you’re right!
+Eating fish has many health benefits, including reducing your risk of heart disease and stroke.
+Eating fish is also one of the best dietary sources of omega-3 fats, which your body can’t produce on its own and must get from food.
+These fats have been shown to reduce your risk of heart disease and may even help decrease inflammation and improve joint pain in people who suffer from arthritis.
+A diet rich in omega-3 fats may also play a role in preventing depression, ADLs (age-related decline in activities of daily living), and Alzheimer’s disease.
+However, not all types of fish have the same benefits.
+Here are some reasons why salmon should be a staple part of your diet.
 ---

 ## It’s a lean protein source